buildpacks/rfcs/text/0073-offline-buildpackages.md

 ### `lifecycle` changes
-Builders should now provide a `CNB_ASSETS` environment variable to the `build` phase`.
+Builders should now provide a `CNB_ASSETS` environment variable to the `build` phase.
 This provides a standard variable buildpacks may use when looking up assets.
 The value of `CNB_ASSETS` will default to `/cnb/assets`.

 ### Platform container setup